voteliquid/blog/_posts/2018-06-06-liquid-is-inevitable.md

 [We all can](https://united.vote/join).

-How will any individual candidate hope to compete?
+How can any individual politician hope to compete?

-#### As long as we continue to have elections, liquid democracy is mathematically inevitable.
+#### Liquid democracy is mathematically inevitable.

 Healthier democracy here we come.